harshm121/portfolio-old/Interests/index.md

 ## Hi there!

-Apart from academics, mathematics, machine learning I like following things:
+Apart from academics, mathematics and machine learning I like following things:

 - Movies
 	1. Pursuit of Happiness